Depression and Addiction Treatment in the United States

 Get the Help You Need for Depression and Addiction Today

-If you or a loved one is struggling with substance abuse disorder and depression, know that recovery is within reach with our depression and addiction treatment program.
-Our facilities are easily accessible throughout the United States, providing serene and therapeutic settings for people of different regions.
+If you or a loved one is struggling with substance abuse disorder and depression, know that recovery is within reach with our depression and addiction treatment programs.
+At Lumina Recovery’s depression treatment centers, we offer a wide range of treatment options, including outpatient therapy with weekly or bi-weekly sessions, intensive outpatient programs (IOP) involving several days a week of therapy, and residential care in serene and therapeutic settings accessible throughout the United States.

 Remember, reaching out for help is a brave and empowering first step.
 Our programs are designed to facilitate emotional recovery and provide the psychological support you need.